 Fastenal (FAST) Gains As Market Dips: What You Should Know

 Wall Street will be looking for positivity from FAST as it approaches its next earnings report date.
-The company is expected to report EPS of $0.32, up 3.23% from the prior-year quarter.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $1.31 billion, up 2.88% from the year-ago period.
+On that day, FAST is projected to report earnings of $0.33 per share, which would represent year-over-year growth of 6.45%.
+Meanwhile, our latest consensus estimate is calling for revenue of $1.33 billion, up 4.18% from the prior-year quarter.

 Investors might also notice recent changes to analyst estimates for FAST.
-These revisions help to show the ever-changing nature of near-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+Recent revisions tend to reflect the latest near-term business trends.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Over the past month, the Zacks Consensus EPS estimate remained stagnant.
-FAST is currently a Zacks Rank #3 (Hold).
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Over the past month, the Zacks Consensus EPS estimate has moved 0.43% higher.
+FAST currently has a Zacks Rank of #3 (Hold).

-Investors should also note FAST's current valuation metrics, including its Forward P/E ratio of 32.69.
-Its industry sports an average Forward P/E of 16.99, so we one might conclude that FAST is trading at a premium comparatively.
+In terms of valuation, FAST is currently trading at a Forward P/E ratio of 33.35.
+For comparison, its industry has an average Forward P/E of 17.78, which means FAST is trading at a premium to the group.

-We can also see that FAST currently has a PEG ratio of 3.63.
-This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
-Building Products - Retail stocks are, on average, holding a PEG ratio of 1.07 based on yesterday's closing prices.
+It is also worth noting that FAST currently has a PEG ratio of 3.71.
+The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
+Building Products - Retail stocks are, on average, holding a PEG ratio of 1.12 based on yesterday's closing prices.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report